What is a Death Certificate?

 Death certificates may be required for life insurance policy claims, real estate transactions, transfer of vehicle or boat titles, cashing or transferring stocks or bonds, pension and retirement plans and closing bank accounts.

-Like many certificates and forms, obtaining — and filling out — a death certificate can take longer than we’d like.
+Like many certificates and forms, filling out a death certificate can bring some unexpected questions.
 You may feel like you don’t have all the answers when completing the certificate.

 Here are some examples of what may be needed for a death certificate form:

 - Whether your loved one was cremated, buried, or donated

 - Name, age, birth date and residence of loved one

 - Whether your loved one served in the U.S. Armed Forces or a combat zone

 - The full names of your loved one’s spouse, father and mother